lukehamilton2000/Artificial_Pollination_Computer_Vision/README.md

 This repo also contains a bespoke dataset and a online-sourced dataset for training and compairson purposes.

 ## License
-This project was done in colloberation with my university for my masters's thesis and thus no one may reproduce, distribute, or create derivative works from this work
+This project was done in colloberation with my university for my masters's thesis and thus no one may reproduce, distribute, or create derivative works from this work.